 Container networking

 A container is a small runtime environment for application code.
-Containers are spun up or down depending on workload needs and usually run for short periods.
-Here too, manual configuration cannot keep up with what is happening in the network, and container security is also at risk.
+It can be spun up or down depending on workload needs and usually runs for short periods.
+Here, too, manual configuration cannot keep up with what is happening in the network, and container security is also at risk.

 As the number of containers increases or decreases, the network fabric uses automation to create the necessary network resources.